HEXACO model of personality structure: Scale Descriptions

-History and development
+History

-The HEXACO Model of Personality started initial development in 2000.
+The HEXACO model of personality started initial development in 2000.
 It was derived from earlier used models of personality such as the Big Five factors covered in the NEO-PI.
-These Big Five personality traits (Conscientiousness, Agreeableness, Openness to Experience, Neuroticism, and Extraversion) were the result of earlier lexical studies of personality and were popularized in the 1980s.
-However, when similar lexical studies were conducted in multiple other languages instead of just English, a sixth factor emerged, which was called the Honesty-Humility factor.
-The other languages the new lexical studies were conducted in included: Dutch, French, Korean, Polish, Croatian, Filipino, Greek, German, Italian, Hungarian, and Turkish.
-Additionally, the lexical studies in other languages revealed different sub-facets of the Emotionality and Agreeableness factors than the original Five Factor model suggested.
+These Big Five personality traits (conscientiousness, agreeableness, openness to experience, neuroticism, and extraversion) were the result of earlier lexical studies of personality and were popularized in the 1980s.
+However, when similar lexical studies were conducted in multiple languages rather than only English, a sixth factor emerged, which was called the honesty-humility factor.
+The other languages included: Dutch, French, Korean, Polish, Croatian, Filipino, Greek, German, Italian, Hungarian, and Turkish.
+Additionally, the lexical studies in other languages revealed different sub-facets of the emotionality and agreeableness factors than the original five factor model suggested.
 Today, the HEXACO model has become a widely used model of personality.

+Recently, Lee and Ashton have added two more facet scales to the HEXACO-PI Unlike the original 24 facets, each of which was clearly aligned with one of the six main personality dimensions, these new scales were considered "interstitial"—designed to measure traits that show moderate associations with more than one of the six factors.

+The first of these interstitial facets was Altruism versus Antagonism, created to capture characteristics related to compassion and kindness.
+In lexical research on personality traits, such qualities often appear to overlap with the Honesty-Humility, Agreeableness, and Emotionality factors—a pattern that supports our theoretical framework.
+Adding this facet allowed us to account more precisely for the unique contribution of this trait, improving our ability to predict altruistic (as opposed to antagonistic) behaviors that play a key role in social relationships.

+The second interstitial scale, Negative Self-Evaluation, was developed to assess a tendency toward extremely low self-worth.
+This trait showed a negative correlation with Extraversion and a positive one with Emotionality.
+It was included not only because self-evaluation is a core component of personality but also due to its relevance in understanding depression and certain personality disorders.